OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 Being:

 - `SECRET`: parameter `OPENVIDU_SECRET` configured when launching openvidu-server
 - `OPENVIDU_IP`: the IP where openvidu-server is accessible in your development machine.
-You will be probably using [openvidu-server-kms docker container](https://hub.docker.com/r/openvidu/openvidu-server-kms/){:target="_blank"} in your development environment, so this parameter is `localhost` if you are in Mac or Linux, and the docker IP of the container if you are in Windows (see this [FAQ](troubleshooting/#3-i-am-using-windows-to-run-the-tutorials-develop-my-app-anything-i-should-know){:target="_blank})
+You will be probably using [openvidu-dev docker container](https://hub.docker.com/r/openvidu/openvidu-dev/){:target="_blank"} in your development environment, so this parameter is `localhost` if you are in Mac or Linux, and the docker IP of the container if you are in Windows (see this [FAQ](troubleshooting/#3-i-am-using-windows-to-run-the-tutorials-develop-my-app-anything-i-should-know){:target="_blank})
 - `OPENVIDU_PORT`: port where openvidu-server is listening.
 In OpenVidu production deployments this is by default `443` and if using the development container it is by default `4443`.
 - `SESSION_ID`: the session ID you have initialized for the debugging process.
 Here's a little tip: you can initialize the session in openvidu-server ([REST API](reference-docs/REST-API/#post-session), [openvidu-java-client](reference-docs/openvidu-java-client/#create-a-session), [openvidu-node-client](reference-docs/openvidu-node-client/#create-a-session)) configuring parameter `customSessionId` to fix this session ID and avoid having to change it every time you restart your session.